OXIDprojects/jx404Catcher/README.md

 # jx404Catcher - OXID Module for Catching and Redirecting 404 Calls

-*Module for OXID eShops for Logging and Redirectimg calls to non existent pages (error 404)*
+*Module for OXID eShops for Logging and Redirecting calls to non existent pages (error 404)*

 ## Installation and Setup
 1. Copy all folders and files under **copy\_this** to the root folder of your shop.